isu-digital/digital-collections-template/README.md

+# Changelog

+Locations and Subjects removed from config-nav.
+Reason: only 1 term for reach. (lsulli12, October 31, 2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.